MisterHims/FoundryVTT/ScriptMacros/LootGenerator/FR/README.md

 This Macro can be used to generate random loot using tables with some additional syntax available to support random rolls on multiple tables at once.
 I started the project to be able to roll on "Treasure Hoard" Tables from the DMG but will expand to support more use cases.

+## Features ##

+* Roll on multiple tables with roll formulas
+* Auto create a loot actor to store generated loot
+* Auto roll random spells when a scroll is selected as loot
+* A table can specify multiple currencies to always award in the table description

 ### Requirements ###

 * Strongly suggest to use loot sheet NPC (https://github.com/jopeek/fvtt-loot-sheet-npc-5e)